divinecuration/divinecuration.github.io/_posts/2020-08-07-note-counterculture.md

 ---
 layout: post
-title: "Note VII"
-subtitle:  "Counternotes on Subculture"
+title:  "Counternotes on Subculture"
 date: 2020-08-07 09:23:00
-categories: [thoughts, notes]
+categories: [thoughts, subculture, inertia]
-excerpt_separator: <!--end_excerpt-->
 ---

 _Originally posted on Medium as a response to Will Franks post [Notes on Counterculture](https://medium.com/the-phoenix-project/notes-on-counterculture-1926a121f775)_